 Reconnaissance is the critical first phase of any penetration test, where security professionals gather information about target systems, networks, and organizations.
 This comprehensive guide explores both passive and active reconnaissance techniques used by penetration testers to build a complete picture of their targets before launching security assessments.

-Understanding Reconnaissance in Penetration Testing Reconnaissance, often called the “information gathering” phase, is where penetration testers collect as much data as possible about a target.
+Reconnaissance, often called the “information gathering” phase, is where penetration testers collect as much data as possible about a target.
+The quality of information gathered during this phase directly impacts the success of subsequent testing phases.
+Reconnaissance can be categorized into two main types:

 Privilege escalation is the process of exploiting vulnerabilities, misconfigurations, or design flaws to gain elevated access beyond what was initially granted.
 This critical penetration testing phase transforms limited user access into administrative control, enabling complete system compromise.
 This comprehensive guide covers privilege escalation techniques for both Linux and Windows environments.